Jhon Romero: Minnesota Twins

 On March 21, 2022, Romero was claimed off waivers by the Minnesota Twins.
 He made 4 appearances for the big-league club, recording a 3.60 ERA with 6 strikeouts in 5.0 innings pitched.
 On May 11, Romero was placed on the 60-day injured list with right biceps inflammation.
 He would miss the remainder of the season with the injury.
-He elected free agency on November 10, 2022.
+On October 12, Romero was removed from the 40-man roster and sent outright to the Triple–A St. Paul Saints after clearing waivers.
+He elected free agency following the season on November 10.